klozovin/nylon/bindings/README.md

-# Bindings to wayland, wlroots, xkbcommon and other libraries
+# Bindings for wlroots library

 Java bindings for the wlroots library, using the Panama FFM API.